<> <> <> <>

 The HIIT workout can be split into warm-up, protocol and exercise mode.

 We recently discussed this topic on Compound's podcast, How To Get Good, and Benny made a good recommendation for HIIT beginners and that's to start with using a bike or rower.
-Why?
-Well, when you're giving maximal effort, your form will usually suffer and if you're running, the injury risk can get very high.
+When you're giving maximal effort, your form will usually suffer and if you're running, the injury risk can get very high.

 An effective warm-up is essential to getting in the right mindset and reducing the risk of injury.